 Based on the strategic plan, the Risk Management Group undertakes a comprehensive review of the risks to which the Hartpury is exposed.
-They identify systems and procedures, including specific preventable actions which should mitigate any potential impact.
+They identify systems and procedures, including specific preventable actions which should mitigate any potential impact on the group.
 The internal controls are then implemented, and the subsequent year's appraisal will review their effectiveness and progress against risk mitigation actions.
-In addition to the annual review, the Risk Management Group will also consider any risks which may arise as a result of a new area of work being undertaken by the College or changes to the external environment.
+In addition to the annual review, the Risk Management Group will also consider any risks which may arise as a result of a new area of work being undertaken by Hartpury or changes to the external environment.

-The College maintains a risk register which is reviewed at each Audit Committee meeting.
-The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
+Hartpury maintains a risk register which is reviewed at each Audit and Risk Committee meeting.
+The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the University and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.

-This is underpinned by operational Risk Registers held within each department of the College.
+This is underpinned by operational Risk Registers held within each department of Hartpury.

-Outlined below is a description of the principal risk factors that may affect the College.
-Not all the factors are within the College's control.
-Other factors besides those identified below may also adversely affect the Group.
+Outlined below is a description of the principal risk factors that may affect Hartpury.
+Not all the factors are within the group's control.
+Other factors besides those identified below may also adversely affect the group.